benjaminmetzler/OpenRemoteHub/documentation/new_remotes.md

 # Adding a new remote

 OpenRemoteHub can handle any device that acts like an HID keyboard.
-Most remotes sold for a computer use some set of key presses, whether they are the standard keyboard keys like 0-9 or special "hidden" keys like F11-F24.
+Most remotes sold for a computer act as an HID, whether they are the standard keyboard keys like 0-9 or special "hidden" keys like F11-F24.
 OpenRemoteHub uses the [scancode](https://en.wikipedia.org/wiki/scancode) sent from the HID controller to map to the action.

 ```json
     "106":{